Essential information on the posting of workers within the freedom to provide services on the EU market.

-The posting of workers is a form of temporary labour migration.
-However, unlike labour migration, it is based on the freedom to provide services within the Union rather than on free movement of people.
+Posting of workers is a form of temporary labour migration.
+However, unlike the labour migration, it is based on the freedom to provide services within the European Union rather than on free movement of people.
 In order to enjoy the freedom to provide services in another Member State, a service provider established in one Member State must be able to post their workers to the other Member State to carry out the work necessary for the provision of services.
 A worker who performs temporary work for their employer in the territory of another Member State is called a posted worker.

 Our country is an indisputable leader in the provision of cross-border services in terms of both the number of workers posted from Poland to work abroad and the number of workers posted to Poland from other countries.
 According to the European Commission’s figures presented in the proposal for the enforcement directive, there are approximately one million posted workers in Europe, 23% of whom are Poles.
 France and Germany rank second and third, respectively, with an estimated 200 000 posted workers.
 The posting of workers has important consequences for Polish economy as a source of one of its competitive advantages on the internal market.